lingvejo/lingvejo-frontend/README.md

 #### Certification by the Galactic Magic Association

 The GMA also certifies wizards based on their linguistic abilities.
 As you advance in your learning, you will receive certificates from the GMA, signifying your magical prowess in each language you master.
 These certificates are a mark of honor in the galactic community and showcase your journey through the cosmos of language.

+---

+## Story Integration Flow

+   - Intro Sequence: The player wakes up on a strange planet and struggles to understand the language, making them feel lost and vulnerable.

+     -   Player's First Quest: The player meets an NPC who offers help, but they must complete a basic language task (like learning greetings or numbers) before receiving further assistance.

+   - Story Progression Through Learning:

+    -    As the player learns more, they uncover pieces of a larger story, perhaps about an ancient civilization that speaks the language.

+    -    Each language corresponds to a different planet and its unique mysteries.
+As the player progresses through levels, they unlock lore and interact with the planet’s people in more meaningful ways.

+  -  Character Encounters:

+   -     The player encounters magical beings or guardians tied to each language.
+The player can only understand and interact with these beings by learning and using the appropriate language.

+  -  Main Questline:

+    -    The main questline focuses on the player's efforts to unlock the secrets of the galaxy, overcoming language barriers and using the new languages as tools for solving puzzles, accessing hidden areas, and defeating enemies.

+   - Endgame:

+  -      The final story arc could involve the player mastering all the languages, bringing together the knowledge of all the planets to save the galaxy or discover its ultimate secret.